Archives: Press Release

 About Drax

-Renewable energy company Drax has donated $12,000 to six food banks across Louisiana, Alabama, and Arkansas to help them feed and provide support to individuals and families over the holiday period.
+Renewable energy company Drax has donated $21,500 to seven food banks across Louisiana, Alabama, Mississippi, and Arkansas to help them feed and provide support to individuals and families over the holiday season.
+We recognize that 2025 has been very challenging for food banks across the country.

-Globally, Drax will give more than $72,000 to 24 food banks through the company’s dedicated Community Fund.
-The foodbanks receiving this support serve communities close to Drax sites in the USA, Canada, England, and Scotland, providing essential supplies to hundreds of people in these countries who are struggling with the cost of living.
+The funding for these donations comes from the company’s dedicated Community Fund.
+The foodbanks receiving this support serve communities close to Drax sites in the USA, providing essential supplies to hundreds of people in these countries who are struggling with the cost of living.

-The other U.S. food banks receiving funding included the Food Bank of Central LA serving LaSalle Parish, the Demopolis Food Pantry in Alabama, the Mainstreet Mission Food Pantry serving Russellville, AR, and Kathy’s Closet and Food Pantry serving Leola, AR.
+The other U.S. food banks receiving funding included the Food Bank of Central LA serving LaSalle Parish, The West Alabama Food Bank, the Amite River Food Bank, the Mainstreet Mission Food Pantry serving Russellville, AR, and Kathy’s Closet and Food Pantry serving Leola, AR.

-So far this year, Drax’s Community Fund has awarded over $865,000 in donations in the US, Canada and the UK, including more than $72,000 to foodbanks.
-Donations from the Fund have also been given to other food and essentials organizations, youth programs, education and employment organizations, physical and mental health charities, community spaces and organizations that strengthen the communities where Drax operates.
+Donations from Drax’s Community Fund have also been given to other food and essentials organizations, youth programs, education and employment organizations, physical and mental health charities, community spaces and organizations that strengthen the communities where Drax operates.

 To learn more about Drax’s corporate giving, https://www.drax.com/us/community or contact [email protected] for additional information.